stg-tud/MUBench/mubench.reviewsite/README.md

 ## Publish Misuse Metadata

-In Experiments 1 and 3, the review site needs the misuse metadata, such as the description, the pattern code, and the misuse code, in order to display the detectors findings correctly.
+In Experiments 1 and 3, the review site needs the misuse metadata, such as the description, the correct-usage code, and the misuse code, in order to display the detectors findings correctly.
 To upload the metadata to your review site, simply execute:

 `$> ./mubench publish metadata -s http://<your-site.url>/ -u <user> -p <password>`